 One of the main reasons that I launched this site is to provide a resource for aspiring agents to learn more and/or get a quick refresher on essential math skills that will be needed to pass a real estate exam and then be used in every practice of being an agent.

-Currently, I have the written posts on the following subjects.
 Please click on the links below to see more about each topic.
 As always, I appreciate your input and welcome any comments to improve this sight.
+I’m constantly adding material to this site so please come back often.

 Financial Math in Real Estate: